Graph partition: Other graph partition methods

 Additionally, Kernel-PCA-based Spectral clustering takes a form of least squares Support Vector Machine framework, and hence it becomes possible to project the data entries to a kernel induced feature space that has maximal variance, thus implying a high separation between the projected communities.

 Some methods express graph partitioning as a multi-criteria optimization problem which can be solved using local methods expressed in a game theoretic framework where each node makes a decision on the partition it chooses.

 For very large-scale distributed graphs classical partition methods might not apply (e.g., spectral partitioning, Metis) since they require full access to graph data in order to perform global operations.
 For such large-scale scenarios distributed graph partitioning is used to perform partitioning through asynchronous local operations only.

 Software tools

 scikit-learn implements spectral clustering with the partitioning determined from eigenvectors of the graph Laplacian matrix for the original graph computed by ARPACK, or by LOBPCG solver with multigrid preconditioning.

-Chaco, due to Hendrickson and Leland, implements the multilevel approach outlined above and basic local search algorithms.

-Moreover, they implement spectral partitioning techniques.

 METIS is a graph partitioning family by Karypis and Kumar.
 Among this family, kMetis aims at greater partitioning speed, hMetis, applies to hypergraphs and aims at partition quality, and ParMetis is a parallel implementation of the Metis graph partitioning algorithm.